-Exhibit No. Exhibit Description Incorporated by Reference Form File No. Exhibit Filing Date 3.1 Amended and Restated Certificate of Incorporation of Gain Therapeutics, Inc. 8-K 001-40237 3.1 3/17/2021 3.2 Amended and Restated Bylaws of Gain Therapeutics, Inc. 8-K 001-40237 3.2 3/17/2021 10.1 Employment Agreement, by and between the Company and Evan Ballantyne, dated April 10, 2023.
-8-K 001-40237 10.1 4/12/2023 10.2 Separation Agreement and Release, by and between GT Gain Therapeutics SA and Salvatore Calabrese, dated April 27, 2023.
-8-K 001-40237 10.1 4/28/2023 10.3 Form of Indemnification Agreement for Officers and Directors.
+Exhibit No. Exhibit Description Form 3.1 Amended and Restated Certificate of Incorporation of Gain Therapeutics, Inc. 8-K 3.2 Amended and Restated Bylaws of Gain Therapeutics, Inc. 8-K 10.1 Employment Agreement, by and between the Company Gain Therapeutics, Inc. and Evan Ballantyne, Gene Mack, dated April 10, 2023 April 5, 2024.
+8-K 10.2 Separation Agreement and Release, by and between GT Gain Therapeutics SA and Salvatore Calabrese, dated April 27, 2023.
+8-K 10.3 Form of Indemnification Agreement for Officers and Directors.
 31.1 Certification of Principal Executive Officer pursuant to Exchange Act Rules 13a-14(a) and 15d-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer pursuant to Exchange Act Rules 13a-14(a) and 15d-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1† Certifications of Principal Executive Officer and Principal Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS Inline XBRL Instance Document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LA Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in exhibit 101)
+101.INS Inline XBRL Instance Document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LA101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in exhibit 101) embedded within the iXBRL document)

-\ Filed herewith.
+Filed herewith.

-† This certification is being furnished solely to accompany this Quarterly Report pursuant to 18 U.S.C Section 1350, and is not being filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to the liability of that section, nor shall it be deemed incorporated by reference into any filing by the registrant under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date hereof, regardless of any general incorporation language in such filing.
+† This certification is being furnished solely to accompany this Quarterly Report pursuant to 18 U.S.C Section 1350, and is not being filed for purposes of Section 906 of the Sarbanes-Oxley Act of 2002.
+This certification does not constitute an admission as to the liability of that section, nor shall it be deemed incorporated by reference into any filing by the registrant under the Securities Act of 1933, as amended, or the date hereof, regardless of any general incorporation language in such filing.